Dirk Rudolph Dirk Rudolph

 Research

 The research area is nuclear structure physics.
 The basic idea is to create 'exotic' atomic nuclei in excited quantum states and study them with observables arising from their decay by detecting the emitted γ-ray and particle radiation.
-In this context, the word 'exotic' implies unusual if not new combinations of proton and neutron numbers - for instance, 'the mysterious substance called element 115'.
+In this context, the word 'exotic' implies unusual if not new combinations of proton and neutron numbers.
 The experimental observations are confronted with predictions based on contemporary nuclear structure models to advance the understanding of the many-body quantum system called 'atomic nucleus'.
 Here, close interaction with the theorists from the Division of Mathematical Physics is a long-standing asset.

 • Subatomic Physics